-Let’s talk about a Dubai vacation and all the things that most people will not tell you.
+Let’s talk about a Dubai vacation and everything that most people will not tell you.
 Sure, Dubai is the Middle East’s tourist capital, and you either love it or hate it.
 I would not go as far as to say I hated it, but I was not impressed.
-Instead, I am still at a loss as to why people flock here time and time again, repeating the same holiday.
-It’s not like there are a plethora of cultural experiences to immerse yourself in.
+Instead, I am still at a loss as to why people flock here repeatedly, repeating the same holiday.
+It’s not like there are many cultural experiences to immerse yourself in.
 Nor is it like you can’t consume the highlights in one trip.
 Essentially, Dubai is the Las Vegas of the Middle East – the only flashier.
-Sure, there are hundreds of architectural marvels, lavish resorts offering unimaginable luxury, and it’s spotlessly clean.
+Sure, hundreds of architectural marvels and lavish resorts offer unimaginable luxury, and it’s spotlessly clean.
 But at the end of the day, Dubai is all things expensive, new and shiny.
 It lacks old-world charm, culture, and history.

 Many people have asked me if I thought Dubai was safe.
 I would have to say yes.
 Tourism is one of the primary industries, so it must be safe.

-Above all, we spent more in Dubai in a week than we spent in most places.
-Double what we paid for a week in NYC, and our hotel was free!
+Above all, we spent more in Dubai in a week than in most places.
+Double what we paid for a week in NYC; our hotel was free!
 Dubai is by far the most expensive place we have ever been to by a long shot.

 We spent eight nights at the Hilton Garden Inn Dubai Al Muraqabat for free using Hilton points.
 This hotel is .3 miles away from the Hilton Dubai Creek.
 Dubai Creek is the city’s lifeline and pulse, separating the town from Deira to the north and Bur Dubai to the south.
-I wish we would have redeemed more points or paid out-of-pocket and stayed in the Creek.
+I wish we would have redeemed more points, paid out-of-pocket, and stayed in the Creek.
 Our hotel was .3 miles away from the action. .3 miles in Dubai can take an hour via car due to traffic, so our idea of zipping back and forth was not realistic.
 Admittedly a mistake we won’t repeat.
-I should note that neither of these hotels is “resorts,” and neither are on the beach, which appears to lure most traveling to Dubai.
+I should note that neither of these hotels is a “resort,” and neither is on the beach, which appears to lure most tourists to Dubai.
 If you prefer resorts to hotels, there are limitless options.

 Dubai Things to Do